Carrie Durward

 Good mentors often provide students with their first entry into professional circles and support the dissemination of the student’s work as through professional conference participation or publication.

-College of Agriculture & Applied Sciences | Nutrition, Dietetics, and Food Sciences
+S.J. & Jessie E. Quinney College of Agriculture & Natural Resources | Nutrition, Dietetics & Food Sciences